 We’re committed to our readers and editorial independence.
 We don’t compare all products in the market and may receive compensation when we refer you to our partners, but this does not influence our opinions or reviews.
 Learn more about Finder.

 You’re not automatically covered for ambulance services in most of Australia, so it’s important to know whether or not you need ambulance cover.

 Residents of Tasmania and Queensland are automatically covered by state schemes, while pensioners or concession cardholders in certain states may also be covered, but otherwise it’s likely that you’ll need to look at ambulance cover options.

 In New South Wales and the Australian Capital Territory, your premiums for hospital cover automatically include an additional levy to cover emergency ambulance services.
 In the other states, you can get cover in the form of health insurance that includes it, a state ambulance subscription or standalone ambulance cover.

 What ambulance cover options does HBF offer?

 All HBF hospital options include emergency ambulance cover, as do most of the extras policies.
-If you are in Western Australia, HBF’s home state, you can also add non-emergency ambulance cover to your policy, or take out standalone ambulance cover as an alternative to a state ambulance subscription.
+If you are in Western Australia, HBF’s home state, you can take out standalone ambulance cover as an alternative to a state ambulance subscription.

 Note that pensioners in WA are automatically covered for all ambulance services by a state scheme and do not need to purchase ambulance cover.